 The addition of tourism overnight units and associated facilities is proposed.
-The number of units and number of people remain the same as Alternative 1, however the following changes have been implemented in response to specialist input and comments received during the first round of public participation.
+The number of units and number of people remain the same as Alternative 1, however the following changes have been implemented in response to specialist input and comments received during public participation.